iCliniq Logo

 What Is Amyloid A Amyloidosis?

-Amyloid A amyloidosis (AA amyloidosis) is a specific class of amyloidosis that develops as a consequence of an underlying long-standing infection or inflammation (immune response).
+Amyloid A amyloidosis (AA amyloidosis) is a specific class of amyloidosis that develops due to an underlying long-standing infection or inflammation (immune response).
 Secondary amyloidosis is the synonym for AA amyloidosis as it develops secondarily to other health conditions.
-In AA amyloidosis a specific protein called serum amyloid A (SAA) is gathered in the tissues and organs.
+In AA amyloidosis, a specific protein called serum amyloid A (SAA) is gathered in the tissues and organs.

 What Is Serum Amyloid A?